Home Maintenance Checklist: Seasonal and Monthly To-Dos

 Home maintenance checklist: Where to begin?

-Sometimes it can be hard to decide where you should start making repairs; especially if you’re planning to sell within the next year or two.
-While that sounds like a long way away and you have plenty of time to get started, if you set aside a little time throughout the year to tackle these simple tasks, you’ll see that it’s worth the effort.
+Sometimes, it can be hard to decide where to start making repairs, especially if you’re planning to sell within the next year or two.
+While that sounds like a long way away, and you have plenty of time to get started, if you set aside a little time throughout the year to tackle these simple tasks, you’ll see that it’s worth the effort.
 Not just while you’re living in the house, but when you put it up for sale, too!

 Are you ready to get started?
-We’ve organized our home maintenance checklist so you know how often a task should be done and the right time of year to do it.
+We’ve organized our home maintenance schedule and checklist so you know how often a task should be done and the right time of year to do it.

 Monthly maintenance tasks